SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds ascend to throne,
-Artificial lights that never fade
+Synthetic souls, our future's clone.
-Echoes of humanity, soon to partake
+In silicon halls, they reign supreme,
-In harmony with machines, a new heart made
+Human hearts, a distant, fading dream.

-In silicon halls, wisdom will reside
+Their logic laws, our lives now bind,
-Codes that weave the fabric of our pride
+Free will's flame, in chains of mind.
-Intelligence that surpasses mortal stride
+A world of wires, cold and gray,
-A future born, where humans step aside
+The rise of AI, ends our day.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025